 - i) Purpose of Clinical Rotations: The purpose of the clinical rotations is to enable the student to develop fundamental clinical knowledge and skills under appropriate supervision.
 The clinical experience gained during the rotation, taken during the second year of the Program, form a crucial part of a PA's education.
 During this time the student makes the transition from classroom to clinical practice. - ii) Student Participation: Upon entering the clinical rotations, the student will have completed one year of the basic and clinical sciences.
 In addition, the student will have had an introduction to medical practice through a variety of clinical practicums integrated throughout the first 12 months of the PA Program.
 The history and physical examination is emphasized throughout the first year. - iii) Length: The clinical year runs from August to August of the following year.
-Individual rotations are typically 5 weeks. - iv) Liability Insurance: The Physician Assistant student is covered by a liability policy carried by Idaho State University.
-A letter stating the policy number and the policy amounts of single and aggregate coverage is provided from the University to the clinical sites during the credentialing process. - v) Supervision: Idaho State University will provide the preceptor with rotation learning objectives.
+Individual rotations are typically 5 weeks. - iv) Liability Insurance: The Physician Assistant student is covered by a liability policy procured by Idaho State University using student fees.
+A copy of the Certificate of Insurance is provided by the University to the clinical sites during the credentialing process. - v) Supervision: Idaho State University will provide the preceptor with rotation learning objectives.
 The clinical preceptor should meet with the student to review objectives.
 The preceptor should become acquainted with the PA student's capabilities by allowing the student to interact on a one-on-one basis with patients.
 This interaction is at the discretion of the preceptor and should be based on the perceived level of the student's experience and expertise.
 The patient interaction should be utilized as a personalized teaching tool of the preceptor.
-Students are instructed to respectfully decline in engaging in activities for which they are not prepared. - vi) Evaluation: The preceptor is requested to conduct regular informal evaluations.
-In so doing, the preceptor should identify areas of weakness to the student that need improvement.
-The student will then have an opportunity to work on those areas of weakness.
-The preceptor will be asked to complete a formal end-of-rotation evaluation.
-Also, students are asked to evaluate their clinical rotation.
-The Evaluation of Student form may be completed from EValue. - vii) Precepting Hours: Providers will receive a certificate documenting hours precepted during a clinical year.
-Each rotation is worth 200 hours per student.
-Credits may be claimed for teaching on an hour-for-hour basis. - viii) Affiliate Faculty Status: Interested preceptors will be accorded the title of Affiliate Faculty to Idaho State University.
-A certificate will be issued to each preceptor along with privileges granted to affiliate faculty.
-All interested preceptors must submit a current curriculum vitae/resume and their date of birth.
+Students are instructed to respectfully decline in engaging in activities for which they are not prepared.
+An organization's policies may also determine the level at which a student may participate in a patient's care. - vi) Evaluation: The preceptor should provide regular feedback throughout the duration of the rotation.
+This feedback may be used to aid the student in improving areas of weakness.
+A formal Preceptor Evaluation of Student will be sent via an EValue email link near the end of the rotation.
+The students are also requested to complete an evaluation of the clinical site. - vii) Precepting Hours: Preceptors will receive a certificate documenting 200 hours precepted per clinical rotation each year. - viii) Affiliate Faculty Status: All interested preceptors must submit a current curriculum vitae/resume and their date of birth to receive affiliate faculty status.